-If you are experiencing challenges and may be unable to meet your obligations, contact FSRA immediately via your designated Pension Officer at this link.
+If you are experiencing challenges and may be unable to meet your obligations, contact FSRA immediately via your designated Pension Officer at the FSRA Pension Plan Information Access.

-- Q11.
+Q12.
 Our company sponsors a defined contribution (DC) pension plan for our Ontario employees.
 Because of the COVID-19 pandemic, our corporate revenue has dropped drastically and we expect that we will not have sufficient funds to keep making our required contributions as set out in the pension plan text.
 Our employees also are facing reduced earnings and would rather not contribute at this time.

-Can we reduce or completely suspend our company's contributions as well as our employees' contributions? - A11.
+Can we reduce or completely suspend our company's contributions as well as our employees' contributions?

+A12.
 Employers and plan members are required to contribute in accordance with the PBA and the plan text that governs their pension plan.